 5 Behaviors to Track for Success at Selling New Homes

 We can't easily change the number of people walking in the door.
 So we should re-evaluate and retrain our sales teams instead.
 We need to focus on the behaviors that lead to all the numbers on our scorecard.
-The same behaviors we’ve ignored the past 4 years as a seller's market kept us from continuous training.
+The same behaviors we’ve ignored for the past 6 years as a seller's market kept us from continuous training.

 Most importantly, we must hone in on the salesperson's behaviors while engaged with a customer.
 Some might see this as the old critical path.
 I don’t subscribe to the critical path concept but I do believe the components of the critical path are essential to a successful sales journey.